pcclarke/myd3docs/readme.md

 ![nested object](nesting_color_entries.jpg)

 Now the elements are nested by the value of the small dot key.
-Notice that the elements are still intact (including the small dot property) they have only been reorganized into the new hierarchy.
+There are three keys, from the three unique values of the dot property.
+Each key has an array of elements that contain a dot property with a value mactching the key.
+Notice that the ten elements from the original array have not changed, only they been reorganized into the new key-value hierarchy.

 Here's the same process again, but with Javascript.
 Start with an array containing ten elements, each containing an object that has four properties: